nham/notes/notes/basic_topology.md

     TODO: can we find a single topology where one set has an isolated boundary point, and another set has an isolated interior point?
 What about a single set that has isolated boundary and isolated interior points?

-12. Accumulation points are similarly closure points, but they may again either be interior points or boundary points.
+12. Limit points are similarly closure points, but they may again either be interior points or boundary points.

     Take the example of $\mathbb{R}$ with the standard topology.
-Then the set $(-1, 1)$ has $1$ as an accumulation point that is a boundary point, and $0$ as an accumulation point that is an interior point.
+Then the set $(-1, 1)$ has $1$ as an limit point that is a boundary point, and $0$ as an limit point that is an interior point.

-13. (12) shows that accumulation points are not necessarily in the set, unlike isolated points.
-More generally, any boundary point of a set $A$ that is not contained in $A$ is necessarily an accumulation point.
-This means that a set without accumulation points must contain every boundary point, and so is closed.
+13. (12) shows that limit points are not necessarily in the set, unlike isolated points.
+More generally, any boundary point of a set $A$ that is not contained in $A$ is necessarily an limit point.
+This means that a set without limit points must contain every boundary point, and so is closed.

-14. Every closure point is either an isolated point or an accumulation point.
-If it's not in the set, it must be a boundary point and hence an accumulation point.
-If it's in the set, then it is either an accumulation point or an isolated point.
+14. Every closure point is either an isolated point or an limit point.
+If it's not in the set, it must be a boundary point and hence an limit point.
+If it's in the set, then it is either an limit point or an isolated point.

-    This implies that the closure is the disjoint union of the isolated points and the accumulation points.
+    This implies that the closure is the disjoint union of the isolated points and the limit points.

 15. A subset $S$ of a topological space $X$ is **dense** in $X$ if its closure is $X$, and **nowhere dense** in $X$ if its interior of its closure is empty.